-T-cell cultures that underwent at least two stimulations (or splenocyte cultures that had undergone one stimulation) were collected and incubated for four hours with target cells non-specific peptide, the LNCaP prostate cancer cell line, or media alone) at various effector-to-target ratios.
+T-cell cultures that underwent at least two stimulations (or splenocyte cultures that had undergone one stimulation) were collected and incubated for four hours with target cells (either T2 cells pulsed for two hours with a specific or non-specific peptide, the LNCaP prostate cancer cell line, or media alone) at various effector-to-target ratios.
 After incubation, supernatants were collected and levels of lactate dehydrogenase were measured using the CytoTox 96 Non-Radioactive Assay (Promega).
-The relative percentage of 45 peptide-specific lysis was quantitated using the following equation:
+The relative percentage of peptide-specific lysis was quantitated using the following equation: